PyroWilDx/bangdream_bot/README.md

 ### REQUIREMENTS :
 1. Python 3.x (python libraries requirement : opencv-python; numpy; win32gui; keyboard; pyautogui)
 2. BlueStacks (other emulators won't work)
-3. A computer that can run the game with at least 40 FPS on BlueStacks, the dimensions of your screen must be greater than 1000x570 pixels.
+3. A computer that can run the game with at least 40 FPS on BlueStacks (the dimensions of your screen must be greater than 1000x570 pixels) with a decent internet connection.

 ### HOW TO USE :
 #### Setup the game :